JollyMort/monero-research/Monero Dynamic Block Size and Dynamic Minimum Fee/Monero Dynamic Block Size and Dynamic Minimum Fee - DRAFT.md

 [fig2-2]

-Pre-RCT, the first step was at 3.3% increase with neutral multiplier of xx, and post-RCT it is at xx increase with neutral multiplier of xx.
-In addition, the fee / TX has jumped 6.5-fold.
+Pre-RCT, the first step was at xx% increase with neutral multiplier of xx, and post-RCT it is at xx increase with neutral multiplier of xx.
+In addition, the fee / TX has jumped xx-fold.
 If somehow the network should get to a state of bigger block size, the discrete steps would become more dense and allow for smoother changes.
 The problem is in getting to that state in the first place.
 As the blocks expand, optimum steps for smaller multipliers will become feasible.
-With the current formulas, the median block size should be at `M = 1079kB` to make the neutral step for minimum fee available or `M=2171kB` to make the optimum step for minimum fee available.
+With the current formulas, the median block size should be at `M = xxkB` to make the neutral step for minimum fee available or `M = xxkB` to make the optimum step for minimum fee available.
 This problem was present pre-RCT but with RCT it became more severe.

 Below we show the difference between ideal steady growth and currently feasible one for both RCT and non-RCT transactions, with different scenarios based on relationship between block size and market price.

 [fig2-3]

-As seen above, the smallest feasible min. fee is at x$ for RCT and x$ for non-RCT.
-With such a price, theres a real danger that this could hinder adoption and prevent transition into a state where steady growth is possible.
+As seen above, the smallest feasible min. fee is at xx$ for RCT and xx$ for non-RCT.
+With such a price, theres a real danger of hinder adoption and preventing transition into a state where steady growth is feasible.

 ### 3. Proposed Solution

-The objective is to make the smallest increment possible, while still keeping the network usage rational by preventing free block size expansion.
+The objective is to make the smallest increment feasible, while still keeping the network usage rational by preventing free block size expansion.

-The idea is to scale down the penalty formula such that the neutral fee to add 1 TX over the median remains constant up to the point where it 1 TX would mean a 1.2% increase, from where the original formulas would kick in again.
-However, full penalty must still be incured for a 100% increase.
+The idea is to scale down the penalty formula such that the neutral fee to add a signle typical transaction over the median remains constant up to the point where it would mean a 1.2% expansion, from where the original formulas would kick in again.
+However, full penalty must still be incurred for a 100% increase.

 The simplest way to achieve this transition is multiplying the current penalty formula with a line function: